 This recipe was given to me by the restaurant manager of a chain hotel.

 Her version contained beef tips, and carrots.
-She claimed the carrots were for looks and didn't add to the flavor.
+She said the carrots were for looks and didn't add to flavor.

 Divide ground beef into 4 equal parts and shape into oblong patties.